rhastie/build-nmos-cpp/README.md

 ## Implementation Overview
 This repository contains all the Docker files needed for an implementation of the AMWA Networked Media Open Specifications.
 For more information about AMWA, NMOS and the Networked Media Incubator, please refer to http://amwa.tv/.

+This work is principally based on the open-sourced implementation from Sony.
+Please see: http://github.com/sony/nmos-cpp

 The resulting Docker Container is specifically optimised to operate on a Mellanox switch, but can also function independently on a standard host.
 Please see overview presentation from the IP Showcase @ IBC 2019:

 - Video here: https://youtu.be/MXbepL2lmK4
 - Slides here: http://www.ipshowcase.org/wp-content/uploads/2019/10/1500-Simplifying-JT-NM-TR-1001-1-Deployments-through-Microservices.pdf

 Specifically the implementation supports the following specifications: